TrostAft/TrostAft.github.io/index.md

 ## Research Interests

-In general, I'm interested in the theory and practice of computational math with emphasis on scalable methods, e.g.
+In general, I'm interested in the theory and practice of computational math.
+Recently, that has brought me to the randomized numerical analysis group here at NCSU, working on ideas for:
-  - Parallelization
-  - GPU acceleration
-  - Randomized and stochastic approaches

-Recently I've been working on theory and methods for
 - Inverse problems
 - PDE-constrained optimization
 - Optimal experimental design